 Admission prices get you through the gate, but you’ll need tickets or wristbands to get on the rides.
 Double-check prices here and pre-book if you can.

-If your family would prefer to skip the rides, it’s easy to enjoy the free entertainment, such as a dog stunt show included in fair admission.
+If your family would prefer to skip the rides, it’s easy to enjoy the free entertainment, such as a dog stunt or trapeze show included in fair admission.
 Many options are in the AgVenture Park and Red Zone; see the free offerings.
 Pro Tip: Enter in the Red Gate to bypass the carnival.
 View a map >

 Alameda County Fair Discounts & Deals